Zubax/bro/README.md

 `prompt.txt` which contains the description of the task to perform.
 You can find examples under the `demo_prompts/` directory.

+Currently, the recommended practice is to give Bro a separate virtual machine with the most recent Ubuntu LTS, configure a narrow screen resolution (e.g., 1280x1024), ssh there and run Bro, possibly in a terminal multiplexer like tmux or screen.

+To run Bro via SSH, be sure to `source source_ssh.sh` first.

 ## Testing

 To invoke a particular component for testing purposes, go like `python3 -m bro.executive`.

+## Contributing

+Please open a ticket or shoot us a msg on the Zubax forum.
+Pull requests are welcome.